 If the company owes £750 or more, the creditor can issue a petition in court.
 The petition will have a hearing date endorsed on it and then must be served at the registered office of the company.
-It will then be advertised in The Gazette, after a period.
+It should then be advertised in The Gazette, after a period.
+Early advertisement of a winding-up petition amounts to a potential abuse of the proper process of the Court and can result in severe consequences such as dismissal and indemnity costs.
 Seek legal advice on issuing winding up petitions and seek representation at any potential hearings.

 Why advertise a winding-up petition?